Are Language Models Worse than Humans at Following Prompts? It's Complicated: Experiment

 \paragraph{Overview} Following W\&P, we use natural language inference (NLI) as the primary task for our experiments.
 (That is, in our results, we always report human and model performance with respect to the NLI task.)
-When necessary, in designing stimuli for the misleading prompt condition (discussed in detail below), we additionally draw examples from 7 tasks: lexical overlap, lexical identity, paraphrasing identification, grammatical acceptability, summarization acceptability, topic classification, and language identification; we refer to these collectively as \textit{surface tasks} in this paper.
+When necessary, in designing stimuli for the misleading prompt condition (discussed in detail below), we additionally draw examples from 7 other tasks: lexical overlap, lexical identity, paraphrasing identification, grammatical acceptability, summarization acceptability, topic classification, and language identification (see Appendices \ref{sec:test-datasets} and \ref{sec:control-datasets} for details); we refer to these collectively as \textit{surface tasks} in this paper.

 We define an \textit{example} to be a pair of \texttt{<sentence1, sentence2>}.
 For NLI, sentences 1 and 2 are the premise and hypothesis, respectively.\footnote{For other tasks, if they do not need a sentence pair (e.g., sentiment analysis), our instructions always unambiguously ask for judgment of \texttt{sentence1}.} We define an \textit{item} as a unique 3-tuple \texttt{<sentence1, instruction, sentence2>}, i.e., an example fitted within a prompt template, which can be instructive (w.r.t.
-NLI), misleading, irrelevant, or empty (null).
+NLI), misleading, irrelevant, or empty (null).\footnote{W\&P further differentiate moderately misleading from extremely misleading instructions.
+However, for our purposes, we collapse this distinction, except where discussed in \S\ref{sec:few-shot-results}.}

-Crucially, when the instruction is misleading, we manually select examples such that \texttt{<sent1, misleading instruction, sent2>} and \texttt{<sent1, NLI instruction, sent2>} always have opposite gold labels.
-For example, in \autoref{fig:misleading-condition}, the surface instruction asks a participant “are there lots of similar words” between sentences 1 and 2.
-If a participant interprets this instruction as its literal/surface meaning (lexical overlap judgment), then the gold answer would be “yes”.
-If a participant for some reason interprets this instruction as NLI (as W\&P find models do), then the gold answer will be “no”.